sxyazi/yazi/README.md

 yazi
 ```

-If you want to use your own config, copy the [config folder](https://github.com/sxyazi/yazi/tree/main/config/preset) to `~/.config/yazi`, and modify it as you like.

 There is a wrapper of yazi, that provides the ability to change the current working directory when yazi exiting, feel free to use it:

 ```bash